williamnamamnath/typescript-tutorial/README.md

 -----

-##  🛠 TypeScript Project
+##  🛠 My List App - A TypeScript Project

-A TypeScript project that includes what I've learned will soon be linked here...
+You may find my (in-progress) TypeScript project by visiting its own separate [repository](https://github.com/williamnamamnath/list-app)